v-manchinskiy/diary/content/posts/create-new-hugo-theme/index.md

 ## Pre-requisites

+**_NOTE:_** If you are new to Hugo or web design in general, it's a good idea to start with a working site.
+You will definitely break things during experiments.

 To create a new Hugo theme from scratch you must have:

 1. Installed Hugo on the local machine.